 “Hey buddy.”
 I hunker down and scratch his sides.
 “Miss me?”

 This may sound weird, but Gribbles is the best thing that ever happened to me.
 Sure, I have family and friends, but my dog loves me unconditionally.
 He doesn’t care if I petted or scolded him—he loves me regardless.
 And to experience unconditional love in a conditional world…well, it gives me hope for something greater.
-Something bigger than money and likes and Twitter verification badges.
+Something greater than money and likes and Twitter verification badges.

 “You want a treat, huh?”
 As I walk to the kitchen, he circles in place with manic excitement.
 “Easy, spaz.
 Same menu, different day.”

 I open a jar and grab some Nommie McGobberYoms.
-They’re cookies made by my neighborhood pet store: ZigZag Zoomies. (if you’re unfamiliar with all things Dog, “zoomies” is slang for Frenetic Random Activity Periods, when a dog sprints back and forth for no apparent reason).
+They’re cookies made by my neighborhood pet store: ZigZag Zoomies. (if you’re unfamiliar with all things Dog, “zoomies” is slang for Frenetic Random Activity Periods, or when a dog sprints back and forth for no apparent reason).
 ZigZag’s products rock every label in the history of food: free trade, organic, wild caught, etc. etc. I’m a true San Franciscan, and it shows in my groceries.

 During the virus, I fostered the hope that people would stop bickering and come together (they did, for a little bit) but people are people—soon enough, we grew back into our collective indifference.